-The Scholars program for teens at New-York Historical is designed for history-loving high school students, grades 9-12, with a particular passion for New York City History.
-The program seeks to strengthen visual literacy skills and the ability to conduct in-depth historical research.
-Using the extensive collection at New-York Historical, participants will identify a historical period or topic within New York City’s history, choose a research theme of interest, and collaborate on creative projects to compellingly convey that particular topic in New York and American History to a broader audience.
+The Scholars Program for Teens at New-York Historical is designed for history-loving high school students, grades 9-12, with a particular passion for New York City history.
+The program seeks to strengthen visual literacy skills and the ability to conduct in-depth historical research using New-York Historical’s extensive collection.
+Scholars will either explore a current museum exhibition in-depth or conduct their research in the print, manuscript, and photograph collections in the Library.
+All Scholars will select a research theme of interest with the opportunity to convey that particular topic in New York and American history to a broader audience.

-2014 Summer Scholars will have the unique opportunity to develop their research, critical thinking, and writing skills while exploring the New-York Historical Society’s extensive library and museum collection.
-Summer Scholars will learn and develop valuable skills and effective practices for researching while gaining access to the vast resources of New-York Historical.
-They will have the opportunity to explore a topic in American History of their choice while learning how to make use of a research library at The Patricia D. Klingenstein Library at the New-York Historical Society, one of the oldest independent research libraries in the United States.
-Scholars will explore archived manuscript, map, printed, and microfilm primary sources within the library collection.
+Summer 2014 Scholars had the unique opportunity to develop their research, critical thinking, and writing skills while exploring the New-York Historical Society’s extensive Library and Museum collections.
+Scholars developed valuable skills and effective practices for researching while gaining access to the vast resources of New-York Historical.
+They each explored a topic in American History of their choice while learning how to make use of a research library at The Patricia D. Klingenstein Library at the New-York Historical Society, one of the oldest independent research libraries in the United States.
+Scholars discovered archived manuscript, map, printed, and microfilm primary sources within the Library's collection.

 Fall 2013 Sunday Scholars immersed themselves in The Armory Show at 100: Modern Art and Revolution, an exhibition that revisited the famous 1913 New York Armory Show with an eye towards the seismic shifts in American culture, politics, and society at the time.
 The Scholars researched within a museum setting, further developed their critical thinking and writing skills, and ultimately presented their discoveries in an interactive web-based timeline.
 You can view the Scholars’ work here.

-Fall 2012 Sunday Scholars studied artist Camilo José Vergara’s time-lapse photography in order to reflect on the changing social and cultural fabric of urban geography, and produced their own “before” and “after” images to preserve history on their own terms.
-The Scholars also created a documentary of their photographs and related research.
+Fall 2012 Sunday Scholars studied artist Camilo José Vergara’s time-lapse photography in order to reflect on the changing social and cultural fabric of urban geography.
+They also shot before-and-after images to preserve history in their own terms and produced a documentary of their photographs and related research.
 View it here.

-If you have questions regarding the Scholars Program for teens, please contact us at firstname.lastname@example.org.
+If you have any questions about high school internships, please e-mail us at email@example.com.